 Have you ever watched gold rally to a certain price, only to reverse sharply?
 Or seen it fall to a familiar level and bounce back like hitting a trampoline?
 Those moments are not random.
 They happen because of gold support resistance levels — invisible lines that traders use to anticipate price movements.
 Understanding these levels can help you enter trades at better prices, set smarter stop-losses, and avoid getting caught in fake breakouts.

-1. Understanding Support and Resistance in Gold Trading
+1. Understanding Gold Support Resistance Levels in Trading

 What Are Support and Resistance?